 You'll notice that one of the distractions listed is "the outcome of the game".

 Many athletes believe that focusing on the outcome (winning the game) will help them.
 However, focusing too much on the outcome will actually make it harder to achieve.

-This is because when we focus too much on the outcome, we become distracted from the process, which is what we need to do.
+This is because when you focus too much on the outcome, you become distracted from the process, which is what you need to do.

-Focusing on the outcome will also cause performance anxiety.
+Focusing on the outcome too much can also cause performance anxiety.
 Let's say you have to take a free throw late in a close basketball game.
-If you are thinking too much about winning the game, you will begin to put excessive pressure on yourself to make that shot.
-You begin to think "this shot has to go in."
-This pressure will cause self-doubt and your muscles will tighten up, causing you to miss the shot.
+If you're thinking about winning the game, that can lead to worrying about what might happen if you lose the game.
+This can cause you to put excessive pressure on yourself to make that shot.
+You may start to think "this shot has to go in".
+This self-doubt can your muscles to tighten up, causing you to miss the shot.

-A good way to think of the outcome and the process is as a staircase.
+A useful analogy is thinking of the outcome and the process is as a staircase.
 The top of the staircase is the outcome you want.
 Each individual step is what you need to do to reach it.
-If you focus on the top of the staircase, you lose sight of the steps.
-Worse yet, you will become anxious, discouraged and frustrated if you're not climbing it as fast as you'd like.
+If you focus only the top of the staircase, you lose sight of the steps you need to take to reach it.

 Focus is one of the most important mental skills an athlete can develop.
-Learning how to focus more effectively involves knowing what to focus on and how to refocus.
-Create a list of your most common distractions and create if-then plans before your next competition.
+Learning how to focus more effectively involves knowing what to focus on, recognizing what distracts you, and refocusing through the use of cue words.
+Try these tips out before your next competition.